FoofooTheGuy/nnc/README.md

 # nnc

-No Nonsense CTR is a library that parses and (in limited support) writes 3ds related files.
+No Nonsense CTR is a library that reads and (limitedly) writes 3ds related files.

 To build you need mbedtls and a C compiler supporting at least C99